NewYorkCityCouncil/service-data/README.md

 ### Case #
 Case # is the case number of the constituent casework.
 This is unique to Account, but not unique over all Accounts.
 For instance, NYCC01 may have case # "123456" and NYCC36 may also have case # "123456", but the are different cases, unique to each Account.
-This is generated automatically
+This is generated automatically.

 ### Account
 Account is the Council District that created the casework, this may or not be the district that the constituent lives in.
-This is generated automatically
+This is generated automatically.

 ### General Issue
 General Issue is the broader category designated by staff for the constituent casework.